chamani-parisa-1375/Watermarking-DNN-IntellectualPropertyProtection/README.md

 ### Inception Residual Block

 *Custom architecture visualization inspired by Wu et al. (2021).
-The implementation and channel configurations were modified for this project.*.*
+The implementation and channel configurations were modified for this project.*

 <img src='images/inception residual block.jpg'>